SimpleSoftwareIO/simple-qrcode/docs/en/README.md

 | Q | 25% of codewords can be restored. |
 | H | 30% of codewords can be restored. |

->The more error correction used; the bigger the QrCode becomes and the less data it can store.
+>The more error corrections used; the bigger the QrCode becomes and the less data it can store.
 Read more about [error correction](http://en.wikipedia.org/wiki/QR_code#Error_correction).

 #### Encoding